Type D escort ship: Design

 Because of Japan's deteriorating war situation, the Type D version was a further simplification of the Ukuru design and were built to the same design as the Type C escort ship.
-However, due to a shortage of diesel engines to power both groups of vessels, the Type D were powered by turbine engines.
+However, due to a shortage of diesel engines to power both groups of vessels, the Type D were powered by a single steam turbine.
 This gave a slight increase in speed, from 16.5 kn to 17.5 kn, but a reduction in range and endurance, 4500 nmi at 16 kn instead of 6500 nmi.
 The Type D was the only Kaibōkan type to use turbines.

 They were smaller by 200 tons than the Ukuru's and engines that propelled them were also smaller, at 2500 shp versus 4200 shp for the Ukurus.
 Because of the decrease in engine power, the speed fell from 19.5 kn to 17.5 kn.
 The number of 4.7 in guns went from three to two.
 The number of depth charges aboard was the same, 120, but the number of depth charge throwers was decreased from 18 to 12 and the depth charge chutes were decreased from two to one.

 Due to the simplifications of the design, a significant saving was made in construction time.
 The Type D escorts required approximately 20,000 man-hours each, compared to the 35,000 man-hours of the Ukurus and the 57,000 man-hours of the Mikuras.

 Construction

 The design work for the Type D ships started in March 1943, at the same time as for the Ukuru class.
 They were built concurrently with the Ukuru class and Type C vessels.
 The Type D were given even number designations while the Type C were given odd numbers.
 The Type D were constructed using prefabricated sections that enabled them to be built in as little as three to four months.
 The lead ship, No.2 (CD-2) was constructed at Yokosuka Naval Arsenal, laid down on 5 October 1943, launched on 30 December 1943, and completed on 28 February 1944.
 CD-198 was the fastest build, being constructed in only 71 days; she was laid down on 31 December 1944, and completed on 11 March 1945.
-CD-204 was the last of the class being laid down on 27 February 1945 at the Nagasaki shipyard of Mitsubishi Heavy Industries, launched on 14 April 1945, and completed on 14 April 1945.
+CD-204 was the last of the class being laid down on 27 February 1945 at the Nagasaki shipyard of Mitsubishi Heavy Industries, launched on 14 April 1945, and completed on 11 July 1945.